Megyn Kelly: Roger Ailes Forced Me to ‘Do a Spin’ for Him in His Office

 Following a storm over a sexual-harassment lawsuit filed by former Fox anchor Gretchen Carlson, Ailes was allowed to resign from his role in 2016 with a severance package worth a reported $40 million.
 He died a year later at the age of 77 after suffering a fall in his Palm Beach mansion.

-The women expressed their anger that Ailes never faced any meaningful punishment for what he’s alleged to have put them through.
-As Huddy puts it: “He walked away with zillions of dollars, and I lost my job.”
+The women expressed their anger that their alleged harassers never faced meaningful punishment As O’Reilly accuser Huddy puts it: “He walked away with zillions of dollars, and I lost my job.”